 Neurofibromatosis is a relatively common genetic condition.
-The signs and symptoms differ from person to person, depending on the subtype.
-Neurofibromatosis is not yet curable, but it’s a manageable condition and many people with the condition lead normal lives.
+The signs and symptoms differ from person to person, depending on what type they have.
+Neurofibromatosis is not yet curable, but it is a manageable and many people with the condition lead normal lives.

 What is neurofibromatosis?

 Neurofibromatosis is characterised by the growth of neurofibromas.
 These are a type of tumour that is usually benign, or non-cancerous, although occasionally they can be cancerous.
 These neurofibromas can form wherever there are nerve cells in the body.

 Half of all people affected by neurofibromatosis have inherited it from a parent who has the condition, while others will be the first person in their family to have it.